Beritha-n12/Multilingual-File-Manager/README.md

 Technologies Used
 Node.js: For building the backend API and server.
 Express.js: For routing and handling HTTP requests.
-MySQL: For storing user data and file metadata.
+Mangodb: For storing user data and file metadata.
 Redis: For queuing asynchronous tasks (e.g., file uploads).
 i18next: For internationalization (i18n) to support multiple languages.
 Multer: For handling file uploads.